Krnsand/rock-paper-scissors-lizard-spock/README.md

 - __The Game Area__

-  - In the game area one can see an image of the option one chooses to play.
+  - In the game area the player can see an image of the options they choose to play.
 This creates an interactive experience which can enhance the user experience.
   - Here one can also see the scores being counted at the top of each image.

 ![Game Area](https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/game_area.png)